dfinity/portal/docs/developer-docs/setup/pocket-ic.md

 - Generic application subnets.

-- Named subnets with `canister_id` ranges, such as the NNS, SNS, II, Bitcoin, and Fiduciary subnets.
-Named subnets can only be targeted by `install_canister_with_id()`.
+- Named subnets with canister ID ranges like on mainnet, such as the NNS, SNS, II, Bitcoin, and Fiduciary subnets.

 For a larger, more complex example that uses cross canister calls on two different subnets, see the full code [here](https://github.com/dfinity/ic/blob/HEAD/packages/pocket-ic/tests/tests.rs#L19).